max-hoffman/maxh/content/post/wave/wave.md

 By tweaking the model structure, we managed to more accurately capture the spatial relationships of graphs.
 There are many other competing models in the molecule space, but the inital results of stepping away from orthodoxy has scaled promisingly so far.

 Different graph types and application domains will require specialized solutions, but I think the takeaways are transferable regardless of whether WAVE is appropriate in every scenario.
 Change feature serialization and model architecture to work with the inherent data structure.
-Members of my lab are convinced that [grid cells](https://deepmind.com/blog/grid-cells/) are doing the same thing for navigational machine learning, and [capsule nets](https://arxiv.org/abs/1710.09829) might be a step beyond convolution and towards how human eyes focus and analyze images.
+Members of my lab are convinced that [grid cells](https://deepmind.com/blog/grid-cells/) are doing the same thing for navigational machine learning[^3], and [capsule nets](https://arxiv.org/abs/1710.09829) might be a step beyond convolution towards human-level focus[^4].
 From my perspective, anything that deviates from the norm to ask critical and thoughtful questions about a design pattern is worth studying.

+[^3]: Navigation is suposedly the iterative application of simple directional movements. i.e. Going from New York to Los Angeles fundamentally invovles the same fundamental set of movements as moving from your living to bed room.
+Translating that to nerual nets looks like modular (as in mod arithmetic) units of computation (modular-patterned state-space activations).
+Other researchers have pushed this concept further to suggest that [generic brain function may derive from a modular arithmetic of basic concepts](http://dx.doi.org/10.1101/442418).

+[^4]: A neuroscientist that I spoke to at WashU who researches the macaque visual cortex thought dynamic routing was a necessary (if not yet understood) factor in human vision.
+The implementation is variable, but the general idea is that processing an image fully on a single pass is tough and unnecessary.
+Animals use feedback loops to more efficiently synthesize and condense information (i.e. maintain some kind of temporary state to confidently converge prediction), and clever ML implementations might lead to better computer vision.